adivea/2020-10-29-AU-DC/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to bachelor students of history at Aarhus University.
 </p>
 {% endcomment %}